 Who we are?

-Our membership is drawn not only from the Igbo nationals of Nigeria resident in Finland, but also people who wish to learn and identify with the Igbo culture.
-The union has a strength of 205 active members and has been active in cultural activities for the past fifteen years; these activities were designed to make members have a sense of belonging in a society where they are a minority.
+Membership in our organization is open to all adult Igbo people, their spouses, and children of 18 years and above, but also to people who wish to learn about and identify with the Igbo culture.
+The union has a strength of 205 active members and has been active in cultural activities for the past fifteen years.
+These activities were designed to give members a sense of belonging in a society where they are a minority.

-Our website is geared to provides more information about our Union, membership, Igbo culture, news, photo gallery, calendar of activities and other related events.
+Our website is geared toward providing more information about our union, membership, Igbo culture, news, photo gallery, calendar of activities, and other related events.

-It was first started by a group of friends in Helsinki metropolitan county who saw the need to formally support one another at times of difficulty such as at bereavement, marriages, and other event in our own traditional manner.
-The association is non-profit making and seeks to promote equal opportunities amongst its members.
+It was first started by a group of friends in Helsinki metropolitan county who saw the need to formally support one another at times of difficulty such as bereavement, marriages, and other events in their own traditional manner.
+The association is non-profit-making and seeks to promote equal opportunities amongst its members.

 From that nucleus of friends that started the association, the association has grown rapidly in the last few years into a vibrant union, which now has an estimated population of 120 people.
-Igbos are resident in all parts of Finland but in Helsinki they form a closely knit community of highly enterprising people with numerous professionals spread in the fields of Skilled work, Engineering, Law, Pharmacy, Architecture, Business Administration, Accountancy to name a few.
+Igbos are resident in all parts of Finland, but in Helsinki, they form a close-knit community of highly enterprising people with numerous professionals spread in the fields of skilled work, engineering, law, pharmacy, architecture, business administration, and accountancy, to name a few.

 The Association will provide a forum for all Igbos and its members to strengthen their traditional brotherhood consistent with the Igbo tradition and culture.
-Provide venue for sharing the Igbo culture and tradition in our community.
-The Union shall serve as a network for positive cooperation and exchange of ideas, and members shall share information on issues that affects the Igbos both at home and abroad, and shall collectively seek solutions through the various provisions set forth in the Union’s Constitution.
+It provides a venue for sharing the Igbo culture and traditions in our community.
+The Union shall serve as a network for positive cooperation and the exchange of ideas, and members shall share information on issues that affect the Igbos both at home and abroad, and shall collectively seek solutions through the various provisions set out in the Union’s Constitution.

 Igbo cultural roots

-The Igbos (as they are known) come from the eastern part of Nigeria in the West Coast of Africa and are one of the main Nigerian ethnic groups.
-They occupy at least six out of the thirty six states in Nigeria today.
+The Igbos (as they are known) come from the eastern part of Nigeria on the West Coast of Africa and are one of the main Nigerian ethnic groups.
+They occupy at least six out of the thirty-six states in Nigeria today.
 The Igbo culture is rich and versatile and dates back many centuries.

 The Igbo people have a strong belief in an almighty God named Chukwu.
-It is traditional belief that the Chikwu(Almighty God) has created each individual with a guardian or assistant at birth.
-The Igbo also believe in forces of nature as spirits, such as the sun, the sky and thunder and lightening.
-In the Igbo culture, Children are considered the most precious gift of all, and that children are prized more than money.
+It is a traditional belief that the Chikwu(Almighty God) has created each individual with a guardian or assistant at birth.
+The Igbo also believe in forces of nature as spirits, such as the sun, the sky, and thunder and lightning.
+In the Igbo culture, children are considered the most precious gift of all, and children are prized more than money.

-Igbo culture is most commonly known for their style of music with distinctive instruments.
-Typical instruments are the Ogene (a hand bell mostly played why women and children), the Igba (a tom-tom that is beat, similar to a bongo), the Ikoro (a very fragile piece of wood that produces two different sounds), and the udu.
+Igbo culture is most commonly known for its style of music with distinctive instruments.
+Typical instruments are the Ogene (a handbell mostly played by women and children), the Igba (a tom-tom that is beat, similar to a bongo), and the Ikoro (a very fragile piece of wood that produces two different sounds), and the udu.
 The udu is well known in Nigeria.
-It is an air drum played designed with clay mostly by women.
-It can also be used a a center piece for women’s dance groups.
+It is an air drum played and designed with clay, mostly by women.
+It can also be used as a centrepiece for women’s dance groups.